-Building upon the skills from 6th and 7th Grade French, students continue developing their proficiency in interpretional, interpretive, and presentational communication skills.
+Building upon the skills from 6th and 7th Grade French, students continue developing their proficiency in interpersonal, interpretive, and presentational communication skills.
 Students study thematic units based on authentic resources and delivered via comprehensible input strategies.
 Themes may include: housing, daily routines, travel, and story-telling.
-Students also read Fama va en Californie, which will be provided by the teacher.
+The required textbook for this course is the EntreCultures 1 workbook.
 Students are assessed at the end of each unit through the completion of a project and via Integrated Performance Assessments that evaluate students' interpersonal, interpretive, and presentational communication skills.
 Upon successful completion of the course, and the recommendation of the teacher, students will enter French II or II Honors in the Upper School.